Making things grow in St. John

 Currently, asparagus is sold for $5 pound and tomatoes will be priced $3 pound.

-Osborne Fruit & Vegetable Farm started almost as a hobby 30 years ago and today supplies hundreds of tons of fresh produce annually throughout Kansas, with deliveries to Walmart stores statewide.
+Osborne Fruit & Vegetable Farm started almost as a hobby 30 years ago and today supplies hundreds of tons of fresh produce annually throughout Kansas, with deliveries to Walmart stores statewide, including the Pratt Walmart.

-"Our label is on the produce so shoppers are able to identify it," she said.
+“Our label is on the produce so shoppers are able to identify it,” shel said.

 The 600-acre farm on east edge of St. John is under Mike’s charge since he prefers working in the field, leaving most marketing side of the enterprise to Jill.